 Kathmandu is a city full of culture and amazing sights.
 It is a place which will have all your senses tingling, from the spicy street food being cooked on the side of the road to the dusty clouds being blown up from the streets.
 If this is your first time visiting you may find the city a little overwhelming.
 There is a lot going on in the tight streets, though that’s why I have created this backpacking Kathmandu travel guide to help make your visit a little easier!

-How Many Days To Spend In Kathmandu?
+How Many Days To Spend Backpacking Kathmandu?

 No doubt you will visit Kathmandu on two separate occasions, on your arrival and departure in Nepal.
 When you arrive in the country I recommend spending at least 3 days in the city.
 That way it will allow you to gather your bearings and see some of the amazing sights, giving you a great introduction to Nepal.

 Assuming you will be flying out of the country at Tribhuvan International Airport, I recommend arriving back in Kathmandu at least a day before your flight out.
-The roads in Nepal are not the best and public transport (even the tourist buses) never run on time.
+The roads in Nepal are not the best and public transport (even tourist buses) never run on time.
 Prepare to be late as it is inevitable and bring snacks to make the long journeys more pleasurable.

 Further down in this backpacking Kathmandu travel guide I will let you know the best things to see in this amazing city.

-Cost Per Day To Travel In Kathmandu
+Cost Per Day For Backpacking Kathmandu

 Even though Nepal is one of the cheapest countries in the world you will still have to spend money.
 You can spend as little as $10.00 to as much as $50.00 per day, depending on your travel style.
-For an example, I paid as little as $3.75 for a dorm room and as much as $15.00 for a shared double room with a private bathroom ($7.50 each).
+For example, I paid as little as $3.75 for a dorm room and as much as $15.00 for a shared double room with a private bathroom ($7.50 each).